Plan a Cruise My Trips Port Guides Featured Cruises

 Magic Fountain of Montjuïc

-A spectacular fountain show combining water, light, and music, located at the foot of Montjuïc hill.
-It offers a mesmerizing evening spectacle, drawing crowds with its synchronized choreography and vibrant display.
+A spectacular fountain show combining water acrobatics, light, and music, located at the foot of Montjuïc hill.
+It offers a mesmerizing free spectacle, especially popular during evening performances.

 9